kevillin/generate-token/README.md

 This is a simple token generation project.
 A project to review the basics of Asynchronous JavaScript, CSS, and HTML.

-In this project, I used Nanoid as a library for token generation, Vite as a bundler, and Eslint to keep the code as clean as possible.
+In this project, I used Nanoid as a library for token generation, Vite as a bundler, Eslint to keep the code as clean as possible and and "clipboard-copy" to copy the token to the device's clipboard.

 ## How to Run This Project in VSCode